U.S. Food and Drug Administration

 - 2) Qualification and Training for Auditors – All auditors should understand the food safety issues related to the processes and products that they audit.
 This should include knowledge and understanding of current certification criteria (including FDA regulations) and a process to help ensure that this knowledge and understanding are kept up to date.

 - 3) Elements of an Effective Audit Program – The certification body should have procedures that ensure that its auditors consistently meet established standards for a high quality audit, as well as consistently audit for conformance with certification criteria when auditing an establishment.
+Attributes are characteristics of a CB and its certification program that provide a reliable reflection that the certification program will ensure that foods from an establishment certified by the CB meet applicable FDA requirements, as well as other certification criteria.

 - 4) Quality Assurance Program for Audits and Auditors – The certification body should implement a quality assurance program that monitors its auditors (including subcontractors), audits, and sample collection processes for consistency and competency, to identify areas that need improvement, and to quickly execute appropriate corrective actions when problems are found.